Paracetamol and codeine phosphate hemihydrate

 Acute breathing difficulties such as bronchitis, unstable asthma or emphysema

 Glucose-6-phosphate dehydrogenase deficiency (an enzyme deficiency)

 Diarrhoea caused by poisoning or antibiotics

-Do not take Panadeine Forte if you have alcohol dependence.
+Do not take Panadeine Forte if you have experienced systemic allergy (generalised

 Do not take Panadeine Forte during the third trimester of pregnancy.

 Do not take Panadeine Forte during labour especially if the baby is premature.

 This medicine contains codeine, which may produce withdrawal effects in the newborn

 Do not use Panadeine Forte if you are breastfeeding or planning to breastfeed.